Universal first-order Massey product of a prefactorization algebra: Application to prefactorization algebras

 \item[(ii)] For each tuple $(\und{D},D) = ((D_1,\dots,D_n),D)$ of disks in $M$, such that $D_i\subseteq D$, for all $i=1,\dots,n$, and $D_{i}\cap D_{j}=\emptyset$, for all $i\neq j$, a cochain map

 This includes a cochain map $\FFF\big(\iota_{\varnothing}^D\big) : \bbK\to \FFF(D)$ for the empty tuple $\varnothing=()$ and each $D$. \end{itemize} These data have to satisfy the following axioms:

-\end{defi} \begin{rem} The prefactorization operad from Definition \ref{def:PFAoperad} agrees with the operad used in the context of factorization homology, see e.g.\ \cite[Definition 5.4.5.6]{HigherAlgebra} and \cite{AyalaFrancis}.
+\end{defi} \begin{rem} We have already highlighted in the second paragraph of the introduction that our prefactorization operad from Definition \ref{def:PFAoperad} agrees with the operad used in the context of factorization homology, see e.g.\ \cite[Definition 5.4.5.6 and Remark 5.4.5.7]{HigherAlgebra} and \cite[Definition 2.9]{AyalaFrancis}.
+(To avoid confusion, let us reemphasize that Ayala and Francis consider the symmetric monoidal envelope $\PP_M^\otimes$ of the operad $\PP_M$, which is the origin of their multidisks.)
 Costello and Gwilliam \cite{CostelloGwilliam,CostelloGwilliam2} consider also alternative (inequivalent) variants of prefactorization operads whose objects are not only disks $D\subseteq M$, but also multidisks $D_1\sqcup \cdots\sqcup D_n\subseteq M$ or even general open subsets $U\subseteq M$.
 Allowing for multidisks as part of the objects has the advantage that (the non-unital version of) the resulting operad admits a very simple quadratic presentation that can be shown to be Koszul \cite{PFAKoszul}, while it is presently not known if the operad from Definition \ref{def:PFAoperad} is Koszul.\footnote{Koszulness is a property that a dg-operad may or may not have.
 If an operad $\PP$ is Koszul, then there exists an alternative cofibrant resolution that is considerably smaller than the bar-cobar resolution from \eqref{eqn:barcobar}.
 This leads to a simplified description of $\PP_\infty$-algebras, their $\infty$-morphisms, homotopy transfer and minimal models.
 Hence, the advantage of Koszul operads is that their homological algebra is practically better manageable.} A disadvantage of such operads including multidisks is that they describe more operations than those one is interested in.
 This has led Costello and Gwilliam to introduce a \textit{multiplicativity property} \cite[Definition 6.1.3]{CostelloGwilliam} which demands that the structure map

 is a quasi-isomorphism for every pair of disjoint disks $D_1,D_2\subseteq M$.
 It is not clear to us how this multiplicativity property interacts with the Koszul property from \cite{PFAKoszul}. \end{rem}